JoshuaLelon/LikeThese/README.md

 [ ] Create a Firestore database in the Firebase console.
 [ ] Define collections for users, videos, and interactions based on your ER diagram.
 [ ] Add simple rules (e.g., read/write only if authenticated).
-[ ] Sketch out Swift data models (structs/classes) for user, video, and interaction.
+[ ] Sketch out Swift data models (structs/classes) for user, video, and interaction using the ER Diagram below.

 ### File Structure Tree once implemented
 LikeThese/